 We love a light and breezy read, but sometimes we want a book that really makes us feel.
-That’s where these 11 titles come into play.
+That’s where these 11 sad books come into play.
 Load up your Kindle (and your Amazon cart…with tissues).

 This 2005 novel follows a young girl in Nazi Germany who, following the death of her brother, is sent to live with foster parents who open her eyes to both the power of words and the chaos and loss surrounding her.
 Her solution?
 To steal banned books before they can be burned.

-“Extremely Loud and Incredibly Close” by Jonathan Safran Foer
+2. "extremely Loud And Incredibly Close" By Jonathan Safran Foer

 Nine-year-old Oskar Schell is wise beyond his years and mourning the loss of his father when he finds a mysterious key in his closet.
 His subsequent journey around New York City to find answers is riddled with humor, sweetness and intense grief.

 This is a devastating account of the author’s life before and after the 2004 Indian Ocean earthquake and tsunami, which claimed the lives of her entire family, including her husband and two young sons.
 Despite the bleak subject matter, Deraniyagala injects the slightest amount of hope into her story—but don’t expect to get through it without bawling.

 This 2003 novel about a wealthy merchant and his servant is set against the backdrop of the final days of the Afghan monarchy—and will make you seriously cry as you watch an unlikely relationship torn assunder.

 5. "me Before You" By Jojo Moyes

 Louisa takes a job caring for Will, a wheelchair-bound man who has decided he wants to die.
 Their relationship, while rocky at first, eventually grows into something more fulfilling than either expected, making the book’s inevitable end even more upsetting.

 6. "when Breath Becomes Air" By Paul Kalanithi